tapasvimoturu/grunt-code-coverage-enforcer/README.md

 The project includes jshint and jscs config as part of its dev grunt tasks.
 Please run grunt lint to ensure that the code passes the code conventions.

 Once you have your code ready ready please make a pull request to the author.

 ## Release History
 March 17 2-15
+0.3.0: Performance improvements, Refactoring of the code by using existing grunt tasks to simplify the code.
+Added a few more configuration options that will help with finer controls on how coverage enforcer functions.

+## Release History
+March 17 2-15